rakeshseal0/Conky_Sidebar_Lightweight/README.md

-# Project Title

-A Lightweight Conky Sidebar Theme
+#A Lightweight Conky Sidebar Theme